Domuni Universitas now organises online Master research seminars.

 - Students take part in the discussion via the forums and/or the live discussions which take place via a video conferencing tool.

-- The above structure repeats itself for each section of the seminar (there are between 3 and 5 sections)
+- The above structure repeats itself for each stage of the seminar (there are between 3 and 5 stages)

 - At the end of the seminar, the professor gives a final mark which takes into account the written contributions as well as the participation in discussions of each student.